 A content management system (CMS) is a set of related programs or applications used to create and manage digital content for an enterprise.
 It has various derivatives like WCMS (Web Content Management System), ECM (Enterprise Content Management), DAM (Digital Content Management), Headless & Decoupled Headless CMS, which have emerged over the years to give a better advanced technological assistance to the users.

 It lets its users create, edit, archive, collaborate, report, publish and distribute content effectively online.
-It is enabled with Graphic User Interface (GUI) that makes interaction with a website’s database user friendly.
+It is enabled with a Graphic User Interface (GUI) that makes interaction with a website’s database user-friendly.

 Although hundreds of features are available in CMS software, these are some of the core features that your system must-have.